 Manufactured through a process of extreme heating and rapid cooling, tempered glass is much harder than standard glass.
 Regular, annealed glass undergoes a thermal tempering process that increases its strength and changes its composition to shatters differently.

-The glass is heated in a furnace to over 1,000 degrees Fahrenheit and then quickly cooled using high-pressure air blasts.
+Manufacturers heat the glass in a furnace to over 1,000 degrees Fahrenheit and then quickly cool it using high-pressure air blasts.
 This cools the outer layers of the glass much more quickly than the internal layers, so when the inside cools, it pulls away from the outer layers.
 As a result, the inside remains in a state of tension, while the outside goes into a state of compression.
 These competing forces are what make tempered glass so much stronger than annealed glass.

-Due to the tempering process, when this type of glass is broken, it breaks into small, rounded chunks instead of sharp, jagged shards.
-Regular, untreated glass is known to shatter into sharp pieces called spall, which are a significant cause of injury in the cases of extreme weather or attacks like bomb blasts.
-Tempered glass is often referred to as “safety glass” for its ability to prevent spall and keep building occupants safe.
+The tempering process causes this type of glass to break into small, rounded chunks instead of sharp, jagged shards.
+Regular, untreated glass shatters into sharp pieces called spall, which often cause injuries during extreme weather or blasts.
+People often call tempered glass “safety glass” because it prevents spall and helps keep building occupants safe.

 What is Tempered Glass Used for?

-Also known as “safety glass”, tempered glass is often used in car windows, shower doors, glass tables, and other installations where increased safety standards are necessary.
+People also know tempered glass as “safety glass,” and they often use it in car windows, shower doors, glass tables, and other installations that require higher safety standards.
 While the manufacturing process does make tempered glass more resistant to force, it is not shatterproof glass or unbreakable in any way.
-For this reason, it shouldn’t be used to prevent intruders, but it will stand up to more force than regular glass.
+For this reason, you shouldn’t use it to prevent intruders, but it does withstand more force than regular glass.

-The tempering process also makes tempered glass more resistant to damage from higher temperatures.
-That’s why you may see tempered glass used in situations where high temperatures are likely to cause glass to break like in fireplace doors or kitchen appliances.
+The tempering process also makes the glass more resistant to damage from higher temperatures.
+That’s why you may see tempered glass used in situations where high temperatures are likely to cause glass to break, like in fireplace doors or kitchen appliances.

 Disadvantages of Tempered Glass

-One of the main advantages of tempered glass, its ability to shatter into tiny pebbles, can also be seen as a disadvantage.
-Since the glass is designed to shatter entirely upon impact, it can pose a security risk.
+One of the main advantages of tempered glass—its ability to shatter into tiny pebbles, also creates a disadvantage.
+Because it’s designed to shatter entirely upon impact, it poses a potential security risk.
 Motivated intruders may find it easier to gain entry because a single force can cause the entire window to fall apart.

 Additionally, it’s impossible to re-size, re-cut, or re-shape tempered glass once it has undergone the tempering process.
-All sizing must occur before the annealed glass is treated because once it is tempered, it is too susceptible to breakage to be cut or adjusted.
-Damage to any part of it will cause the entire glass sheet to shatter, so precision and custom installments are key to using tempered glass.
+You must complete all sizing before treating the annealed glass because once tempered, it becomes too fragile to cut or adjust.
+Damage to any part of it will cause the entire sheet of glass to shatter, so precision and custom installations are key to using this type of glass.

 If these disadvantages sound like they may be a deal-breaker for you, know that there are other window treatments that provide a sound alternative to tempered glass.